bennbenben/insta_memers/README.md

     - Image padding (to "gracefully" manipulate image dimension size while keeping original image untouched)
     - Image collage (to collage multiple images together)
 - Bash/Python file handling
-  - Basic python commands for file handling (like mv, ls, cp, rm, mkdir along with their options: equivalents of bash)
+  - Basic python commands for file handling (like `mv, ls, cp, rm, mkdir` along with their options: equivalents of bash)
 ### Learning
-- Exposure to variety of image processing libraries like PIL and OpenCV (just need to choose one)
+- Exposure to variety of image processing libraries like `PIL and OpenCV` (just need to choose one)
-- Chance to practise numpy, and get more familiar with python file handling commands (aka: the os utility module)
+- Chance to practise `numpy`, and get more familiar with python file handling commands (aka: the `os` utility module)

 ## Egress
 ### Objective